JULIGOPANI/TECHY-BIRDS/README.md

 Once you have opened the calculator in your web browser, select the shape you want to calculate the area and perimeter of from the dropdown menu.
 Then enter the required measurements, such as the length and width for a rectangle or the radius for a circle.
 The calculator will automatically display the area and perimeter for the selected shape.

 CONTRIBUTION

-This project is prepared by Priyansi Borda
+This project is prepared by Priyansi Borda , Hinal Dobaria , Juli Gopani.